What to Eat Before And After a Workout

 However, hydration during a workout should remain the primary focus.
 Drinking about three quarters glass (200 ml) of fluids every 15 to 20 minutes will replenish the hydration loss through perspiration.
 Isotonic energy drinks, those that contain similar concentrations of electrolytes and sugar as in the human body, and water are good options for hydration.

-Nutrients to focus on after exercising
+Nutrients to focus on post-workout

 It is advisable to eat within two hours after your training session, depending on the size and time of consumption of your pre-workout meal.
 During the workout, you use up the energy from your pre-workout meal and your body’s energy reserves as fuel.
 There may also be micro-damage to your muscles.
 So, it is important to refuel quickly with the right foods for the necessary maintenance.